Electric Circus, Manchester

-The Electric Circus was a music venue in Collyhurst, Manchester, England, situated at the corner of Teignmouth Street and Collyhurst Street.
+The Electric Circus was a music venue in Collyhurst, Manchester, England, situated at the corner of Teignmouth Avenue and Collyhurst Street.
 It was an iconic and seminal venue for punk rock in 1970s Manchester.

 History

 The venue was originally the Palace Cinema, then the Top Hat Club run by Bernard Manning and then a bingo hall.
 It became a heavy metal club in the 1970s until punk arrived there in 1976, and Richard Boon and Alan Robinson started promoting nights there.
 However the building was in a poor state of repair and was closed in late 1977 due to objections from the fire service and Manchester City Council.
 It re-opened briefly again in 1978 as the New Electric Circus but by 1980 the building was demolished and replaced by housing.

 Kevin Cummins described the venue as a khazi adding "everything was painted black so you couldn't see how shitty it was".